webage003/bigbangrke/charter/packages/istio/Architecture.md

 ### UI

 Big Bang can be configured to deploy [Kiali](https://repo1.dso.mil/platform-one/big-bang/apps/core/kiali) (a management console that provides dashboards, observability, and other robust capabilities) and [Jaeger](https://repo1.dso.mil/platform-one/big-bang/apps/core/jaeger) (an end-to-end distributed tracing system), both of which include UI features to help you visualize your Istio mesh.
-To enable Kialia and Jaeger, simply update the Big Bang values.yaml:
+To enable Kiali and Jaeger, simply update the Big Bang values.yaml:

 ```yaml
 istio: